d-miller/d-miller.github.io/pubs.md

 **Miller, D. I.** (2015, March 3).
 [A metaphor to retire](https://www.insidehighered.com/views/2015/03/03/essay-calls-ending-leaky-pipeline-metaphor-when-discussing-women-science). _Inside Higher Ed_.

-* Discusses my study on gender gaps in doctoral persistence, published in [_Frontiers in Psychology_](http://dx.doi.org/10.3389/fpsyg.2015.00037).
+* Discusses [my study on gender gaps in doctoral persistence](http://dx.doi.org/10.3389/fpsyg.2015.00037).
 The results challenge the "leaky pipeline" narrative commonly used to explain why women are underrepresented in science and technology fields.

 ## Academic Publications